Socio-technical Smart Grid Optimization via Decentralized Charge Control of Electric Vehicles: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper concludes that a socio-technical Smart Grid optimization is feasible by decentralized charge control of electrical vehicles.
-This paper introduces a novel operational planning mechanism running locally by a software agent in each EV.
-The plans generated minimize user discomfort and social fairness by design as shown in the experimental evaluation.
-Collective decision-making of the executed plans via the decentralized EPOS mechanism contributes to significantly lower power peaks and energy costs.
-Moreover, as the participation level increases, discomfort decreases concluding that future demand-response programs with enabling technology characteristics such as the ones of EPOS can contribute to public good and create further business opportunities for utility companies and other stakeholders.
-Moreover, the findings of this paper are used to project and approximate the effect of optimization in a future forecasting scenario with mass adoption of EVs charged from the Smart Grid.
+This paper concludes that a socio-technical Smart Grid optimization is feasible by decentralized coordination of charging control in electric vehicles.
+This paper introduces a novel planning mechanism for battery charging of electric vehicles running locally by an autonomous software agent.
+Collective decision-making of the executed plans by the decentralized learning system of I-EPOS achieves significantly lower power peaks and energy costs without violating citizens' privacy.
+Social welfare aspects such as discomfort and fairness are measured and regulated making the applicability of the proposed methodology more realistic in complex socio-technical system such as the Smart Grid.